lineklemensen/0x05-exercises/README.md

 Implement a card game where the user is tasked with guessing whether the next card has a higher or lower value than the previous card.

 The game flow shall be as described:
+1. Select a card at random
+2. Display card to user
+3. Prompt user for guess ('h' for higher, 'l' for lower)
+4. Check input against the user selection
+5. Print result
+6. Go back to step one

+Example output
 ```console
 $ ./card_game.o
 The game presents you with a random card